 Whether you lean more toward the sales or content side of digital marketing, make your own go-to list of the best marketing conferences.
-We’ve rounded up 20 of the biggest events (in-person and virtual) for content marketing, SEO, video, social and more — with cost breakdowns and recommended attendees for each.
+We’ve rounded up 20 of the biggest 2021 marketing conferences (in-person and virtual) for content marketing, SEO, video, social and more — with cost breakdowns and recommended attendees for each.

 Before the era of social distancing, marketing conferences were tried-and-true events of the year for networking, branding, and lead generation.
 Although many in 2020 were postponed or canceled, there were still many marketing conferences that shifted from in-person to entirely virtual events.
 Perhaps by the end of 2021 we will see a marked return to live events, with many more virtual components becoming permanent fixtures of all in-person conferences.